Bone and cartilage cells

 Laminins are secreted by chondrocytes and are involved in the regulation of chondrocyte activities, such as adhesion, migration as well as in survival and chondrogenic differentiation.
 Chondrocytes and rat nucleus pulposus cells attach strongly to plates coated with laminin isoforms 521, 511, 332 or 111, mainly via the interaction with integrin receptor α6β1.
 Laminins regulate the fate and functions of chondroprogenitors and chondrocytes in cartilage repair and regeneration.

 Laminin 511 and 521 have been shown to have strong adhesive interactions with human CD34+ cell lines and promote bone marrow MSC growth and proliferation.
-Laminin 332 negatively regulates osteoclastogenesis and promote attachment and osteogenic differentiation.
+Laminin 332 negatively regulates osteoclastogenesis and promotes attachment and osteogenic differentiation.